Rosina T. Schmidt

 Some Danube Swabian families had now close family members in different countries, where different laws, languages and customs were imposed.

 By the time WWII spread over Europe the good fortune of the ethnic Germans changed overnight.
 Even though they were subjects of different nationalities, the Nazis succeeded to make the ethnic Germans a pliant instrument of their foreign policy in order to achieve Hitler’s goal of gaining Lebensraum in the East.
-It is true that some of the Danube Swabians and other ethnic Germans did volunteer to the military service in the German units, but it soon became a forcible recruitment to the Waffen-SS for all able-bodied men.
+It is true that some of the Danube Swabians and other ethnic Germans did volunteer to the military service in the German units, but it soon became a forcible recruitment to the Waffen-SS for all able-bodied men of ethnic Germans outside of Germany’s borders.
 (Honved in Hungary and Prinz-Eugen in Yugoslavia.)

 The period 1944 through 1948 was the most tragic part of the Danube Swabians 250 year history.
 During those years they were subjected to victorious communist partisans and the Red Army atrocities; they were plundered, shot en masse, incarcerated and manhandled or were sent to the Siberian Slave Labor Camps.
 They were dying in the thousands during those years.
 They were sent to the Baragan Steppe in Romania or the Death Camps in Yugoslavia with the goal to eliminate them from the earth, under the pretext of ‘collective responsibility and collective guilt’.